GitProSolutions/GitPro/README.md

 * 🌍  I'm based in Netherlands
 * ✉️  You can contact me at [Beau.Ernst.Work@gmail.com](mailto:Beau.Ernst.Work@gmail.com)
-* 🧠  I'm currently expanding my knowledge in cloud computing and security practices, as I believe these are crucial skills for a successful DevOps Engineer.
-I'm actively learning about cloud platforms such as AWS, Azure, and Google Cloud, and exploring best practices for securing cloud infrastructure and data.
-Additionally, I'm keeping up with emerging technologies and trends in the industry to stay ahead of the curve and provide the best solutions to my clients.
+* 🧠  I'm learning about cloud computing and security for my role as a DevOps Engineer.
+This includes AWS, Azure, and Google Cloud, as well as staying up-to-date with industry trends.
 * 🤝  I'm open to collaborating on that involve gaining a deeper understanding of DevOps engineering.
 * ⚡  Why did the programmer quit his job?
 He didn't get arrays ;) :)